Vaidotas

-Vaidotas (fl.
-1362) was a son of Kęstutis, Grand Duke of Lithuania.
+Vaidotas was a son of Kęstutis, Grand Duke of Lithuania.
 In reliable historical sources he is mentioned only twice: as defender of Kaunas Castle in 1362 and as ruler of Navahrudak.
 Due to very limited information, his life is subject to wide-ranging theories by historians.

 Historical mentions

 According to the chronicles of Wigand of Marburg, he was the commander of the garrison of the newly built Kaunas Castle during the three-week siege in April 1362.
 After strong resistance the castle was taken over and then destroyed.
 Vaidotas with 36 men tried to break through, but was taken prisoner.
 The defeat was one of the largest and important military victories of the Teutonic Knights in the 14th century against Lithuania.

 In a 1401 document his brother Grand Duke Vytautas wrote that some years before Vaidotas and his brother Tautvilas Kęstutaitis were given to rule Navahrudak equally, but it is unclear when that occurred.
 Historians proposed 1365 as the most likely date.